RJulin/todo_app/README.md

 # Todo App with AI Calendar Integration

-A modern todo application built with FastAPI backend and Next.js frontend, featuring intelligent scheduling powered by AI and Google Calendar integration.
+A simple todo application built with Cursor using FastAPI backend and Next.js frontend, featuring intelligent scheduling powered by AI and Google Calendar integration.

 ## ✨ Features